lgaudencio/footy-fever/README.md

 * Once the user enters ‘3’ on the main menu, the game will load and the user will be prompted to enter their name.

-* The user can chose to either use letters or numbers or a combination of both to create their name.
+* The user can choose to either use letters or numbers or a combination of both to create their name.

-* One the name has been accepted, a welcome message with the users name will be displayed.
+* Once the name has been accepted, a welcome message with the users name will be displayed.

 * If the user decides to press enter without entering a name, the user will be displayed an error message stating ‘Name must be longer than 0 characters!’.
 The user will then be prompted again to enter a valid name.
 The error message will be in red, to convey to the user that an error has occurred.